10 Ways to Protect Your Liver! 😱 Uncover 10 easy, life-changing tips to protect your liver now! Don’t miss out – your health depends on it! 🚑💪

 Eat foods rich in potassium.

-Potassium plays a key role in maintaining healthy blood pressure.
+Potassium plays a crucial role in maintaining healthy blood pressure.
 It aids muscle contraction and nerve impulse transmission.
 Eat potassium-rich foods such as bananas, oranges, beans, peas, potatoes, spinach, tomatoes, avocados, milk, yogurt, cheese, nuts, seeds, whole grains, fish, poultry, eggs, and dark green leafy vegetables.

 Reduce alcohol use.